paulrouget/paulrouget.github.com/_posts/2012-11-05-featuredesign.md

 Haaa, how many time did we hear that?
 Every time we ship a new feature I guess :)

 So yes, we do listen to users, but this kind of comment reveals how much some people misunderstand how we build things at Mozilla.
 In this article, I'd like to clarify this process.
-If you work in this industry, this won't be news to you: it's not as simple as *"Developer listens to users, builds according to what he hears"*.
+If you work in the Software industry, this won't be news to you: it's not as simple as *"Developers listen to users, build according to what they hear"*.

 # Shaping a Firefox feature - how does it work?